A Wall Street Revolt

-The rapid interaction rates can quickly build into a "flash crash", with the supposed value of the entire stock market plunging by 10% in a few minutes, perhaps recovering in a few hours.
+The rapid interaction rates can quickly build into a "flash crash", with the supposed value of the entire stock market plunging by 50% in a few minutes, perhaps recovering in an hour or two.

 The real value of a global economy increases over time, a few percent per year.
 Visionary investors can move assets to better uses, and downsize under-performers; that is the value of a market.
 But real value changes over months and years, not microseconds; amplifying noise makes real economic signals more difficult to detect.
 Processes that hinder real economic development may make their parasitic promoters wealthy, but it does not help the economy, nor does it help the 99% of the participants in that economy.
 One message of this book is that if ordinary citizens understood what was happening, the high frequency traders would be stripped of power and assets and sent to prison.